kirnhans/portfolio_site/templates/static/written_content/standard2.md

 The structure front-loaded more complex material, with the visualisation providing a break in a wall of numbers.
 The activity linked the previous class with the new material.
 ### Strategies
 * **Multiple Exposures**: When teaching the concept of a zero index, I draw upon the multiplication and division laws taught previously.
 The approach I take in connecting the concepts through specific examples is differentiated, as I varied the depth of my review the previous laws depending on the ability of the student I am interacting with (through questioning or support during seatwork).
 * **Visualisation**: I used a visualisation which provides a multimodal learning experience.
-GeoGebra specifically has demonstrated increased student engagement (Kusnadi & Asih, 2023).
+GeoGebra specifically has demonstrated increased student engagement.
 This strategy also supports learners who prefer visuals, as many students struggle with a notation-dominated lesson.

 ## Lesson 4